The official time and place, which can be found in

 operational and denotational semantics,

-semantic equivalences and implementation relations (linear versus branching time,
+semantic equivalences and refinement relations (linear versus branching time,

 interleaving versus partial order semantics),